Strength In Numbers

 Bryan introduced Computer Numerical Control (CNC) technology to his shop not to improve production, but to explore the possibilities the technology could offer with the development of tone wood testing, art, guitar design and arched plate evaluation.

 What the team zoned in on was the artistic possibilities the CNC had to offer.
 At first the attempts were basic designs like rosettes and back stripes but it quickly moved into more advanced projects that can be seen in works like “Sound and Science”.

 Recently the team has shifted into another gear with the next installment of CNC generated art that can be seen on “The Lilly” and “The Hibiscus” guitars made by Robbins Acoustics.
 These are another level of artistic expression made possible by technology.
 From the tip of the peg head to the bottom of the back stripe this is a unique expression formed between the efforts of the artist, the technician and the team.

 Development of artistic expression through the collaboration of the artist and the technician is an ongoing experience.
-One event feeds the other; or to coin the phrase, “if this then that”.
+One event feeds the other; or as the phrase suggests,“if this then that”.
 When the process is a team effort, the people contributing multiply the possibilities.

 This collaboration is as old as Lutherie itself.
-The iconic period of violin making in Carmona Italy is well documented as being not just a team effort but also a communal one.
+The iconic period of violin making in Cremona, Italy is well documented as being not just a team effort, but also a communal one.
 Craftsman specialized in many facets of the process that founded the most iconic violins ever made.
-It's this harmonic balance that’s the inspiration we live for.
+It's this harmonic balance that embodies the inspiration we live for.

 "The levels of execution in Tyler Robbins' Hibiscus and Lilly guitars are only a piece of the puzzle.
 There were many inspirations that paved the way and there are many possibilities still in the works".